 4. Create Rituals That Promote Sleep

-Next, we can improve our night routine by focusing on getting the best sleep possible.
+Next, improve your night routine by getting the best sleep possible.

 Experts suggest building a hygiene ritual that signals to your brain that you’re preparing for sleep.
 Not only do these actions tell your mind it’s time to sleep, but they make sleeping easier as well.